JTatum95/JTatum95.github.io/README.md

 * Data structure implementation - Java
     * Implement and run JUnit testing on the following in Java: Queues, Stacks, Search Trees, Hash Tables, Graphs, Minimum Spanning Trees, Tries, etc.

+* Adventure Game - Java
+    * A text based game to introduce students to the concepts of individual and responsive design.

 # Outside Projects
 ## Code for the Kingdom Hackathon - Crowd Favorite
 ### [Kingdomline](/kingdomline/web/index.html) - Front-end development